School-Explained/technical-test/README.md

 ## Requirements for both JS Tests

-- Use React
+- Use React ^16.0
 - Do *not* use any JQuery
-- Php and React to sit in the same project/repository
+- PHP and React to sit in the same project/repository